Here's Who Lived and Who Died in the Game of Thrones Finale

 Daenerys Targaryen

-Daenerys’ ruthlessness finally caught up with her after she burns King’s Landing and its people in season 8’s penultimate episode.
-After Tyrion resigns from his post and is quickly imprisoned, he convinces Jon that Dany has a long track record of bloodshed that will only continue.
-He then pleads with Jon to finish her off, flipping a Maester Aemon quote on its head: “Sometimes duty is the death of love.”
+Daenerys’ ruthlessness finally caught up with her after she burnt King’s Landing and its people to the ground in season 8’s penultimate episode.
+After Tyrion resigned from his post and was imprisoned, he convinced Jon that Dany had a long track record of bloodshed that would only continue if she was allowed to rule.
+He then pled with Jon to finish her off by flipping a Maester Aemon quote on its head: “Sometimes duty is the death of love.”

-When Dany finally arrives in the throne room and caresses her new seat of power, she is met by Jon.
-When she implores him to join her in an effort to “break the wheel together,” he replies with, “you are my queen now, and always” — and then stabs her to death.
+When Dany finally arrived in the throne room and caressed her new seat of power, she was met by Jon.
+She implored him to join her in an effort to “break the wheel together,” and he replied with, “you are my queen now, and always.”

+But as she kissed him one final time, he stabbed her to death.